Home

 Only 16 artists were represented this time: Marie Bracquemond and Félix Bracquemond, Gustave Caillebotte, Adolphe-Félix Cals, Edgar Degas, Claude Monet, Camille Pissarro, Ludovic Piette (who died shortly before the exhibition).
 Also present were Henri Rouart, Henry Somm, Charles Tillot and Albert Lebourg, as well as Degas' friends: Jean-Louis Forain and Frederico Zandomeneghi and, for the first time, the American Mary Cassatt.
 Shortly before the exhibition opened, a new artist joined them: Paul Gauguin, but he could no longer be included in the catalogue.

-Mary Cassatt - Self-portrait
+Mary Cassatt - Self-portrait (Detail)

 1878 - 60 x 41 cm - Watercolour and gouache on paper